suhas-crypto/Object_-Object-Detection-Microservices/README.md

 - Built for technical assessment.
 Inspired by the open-source community.

 ---
+**For any questions or replication issues, please refer to the step-by-step instructions above or raise an issue in this repository.**

+## Project Structure
 project-root/
 ├── object_detection_service.py # AI backend (detection logic)
 ├── ui_service.py # UI backend (upload handler)